hyperledger/besu/README.md

 Instructions for how to get started with developing on the Besu codebase.
 Please also read the [wiki](https://wiki.hyperledger.org/display/BESU/Pull+Requests) for more details on how to submit a pull request (PR).
-Also feel free to [contact our Developer Advocate](https://chat.hyperledger.org/direct/faraggi) with any questions about contributing to the project.

 * [Checking Out and Building](https://wiki.hyperledger.org/display/BESU/Building+from+source)
 * [Running Developer Builds](https://wiki.hyperledger.org/display/BESU/Building+from+source#running-developer-builds)